-The truck is easy to recognize given the beautiful murals on either side.
-They’re open every day from 11 AM to 8 PM.
-You’ll find the truck parked at 77 Alanui Ke’ali’i Dr.
+The truck is easily recognizable, given the beautiful murals on either side.
+They’re open every day (except Satur from 11:30 AM to 8:00 PM, and you’ll find the truck parked at 73 Alanui Ke’ali’i Dr.

-If you do, in fact, like poke, then you simply have to get some while visiting the place where the whole poke craze first started.
-In Maui, food trucks sell some of the freshest fish you’re ever going to find on Earth - for reasons that are visibly obvious from most vantage points on the island.
+If you do, in fact, like Poke, then you have to get some while visiting the place where the whole Poke craze first started.
+In Maui, food trucks sell some of the freshest fish you’ll ever find on Earth - for reasons visibly obvious from most vantage points on the island.

-Like Poke sits in the same food truck park as Thai Mee Up in Kahului.
-As the name would lead you to believe, the specialty here is poke, and it comes in many forms (including baked and/or fried) and in many dishes - not just bowls.
+Like Poke sits in the same food truck park as Thai Mee Up in Kahului, as the name would lead you to believe, the specialty here is Poke, and it comes in many forms (including baked and fried) and in many dishes - not just bowls.

-Guy Fieri visited this truck and its esteemed owner Danny Kalahiki back in 2016.
-The fact that this truck stands out so much in a land where poke is everywhere speaks volumes to how above and beyond the food is.
+Guy Fieri visited this truck and its esteemed owner Danny Kalahiki in 2016.
+The fact that this truck stands out so much in a land where Poke is everywhere speaks volumes of how above and beyond the food is.

 Thai Mee Up

-Thai Mee Up serves some of the best Thai food in the state and they are just minutes from the Kahului airport.
-Having won multiple awards in recent years, including Best Food Truck in Maui in 2018, this is an extremely popular spot - you can order ahead by phone if you’re in a hurry.
+Thai Mee Up serves some of the best Thai food in the state, just minutes from the Kahului airport.
+Having won multiple awards in recent years, including Best Food Truck in Maui in 2018, this is a trendy spot - you can order ahead by phone if you’re in a hurry.

-The noodles and curries here seem to get special attention when it comes to reviews.
-Visitors frequently remark at how high quality the cooking is, speaking to how surprisingly high-level the food truck game is on Maui as a whole.
+The noodles and curries here seem to get special attention regarding reviews.
+Visitors frequently remark on how high quality the cooking is, speaking to how surprisingly high-level the food truck game is on Maui.